Table of Contents ×

-When you mention attention grabbers or attention getters, the first thing most people think of is school.
+When you mention attention grabbers or attention-getters, the first thing most people think of is school.

 Even though it is one of the terms that a teacher uses each and every day, it is also common in marketing management.

 In this new era of online business, it is really hard to get great exposure for your blog.

-You might have good ideas, free products or the best service within your industry, but it will still require a lot of time to be noticed by the community and to boost the sales on your website.
+You might have good ideas, free products, or the best service within your industry, but it will still require a lot of time to be noticed by the community and to boost sales on your website.
 If you truly wish to create contact with potential clients, you need to grab their attention.

-Attention getters are not content by themselves; they are elements that are going to make the content better and more fun for a visitor.
+Attention-getters are not content by themselves; they are elements that are going to make the content better and more fun for a visitor.

-Before reading anything else, let’s consider why attention getters are necessary.
+Before reading anything else, let’s consider why attention-getters are necessary.

 They are one of the best ways of engaging a person and ultimately, getting a response.
-Here, the main presumption is that visitors don’t pay attention to begin with.
+Here, the main presumption is that visitors don’t pay attention, to begin with.

-Although you may be open to trying things with different graphic content such as images, infographics etc., a study has shown that video works best in this situation.
+Although you may be open to trying things with different graphic content such as images, infographics, etc., a study has shown that video works best in this situation.

 Why?
-Because it is most interactive.
+Because it is the most interactive.

 People who don’t have trouble concentrating find it easy to go through written resources.
-So, not only do you have to add all these elements which are going to grab their attention but also to present your information in a proper format.
+So, not only do you have to add all these elements which are going to grab their attention but also have to present your information in a proper format.

 Like with all other things, the title is the catchiest and most intriguing part of a piece.
 That’s why you should use your titles as attention grabbers to their full potential.

-Whether we’re talking about a video, book or any other creation, the title is what gets us intrigued and persuades us to continue consuming.
+Whether we’re talking about a video, book, or any other creation, the title is what gets us intrigued and persuades us to continue consuming.